A million bucks to build it, another million to tear it out

 p.
 22 — traffic diversion v. traffic slowing — again, defies explanation.
 The upper left photo shows a cyclist turning past high vegetation which would produce a sight-line obstruction for a slightly shorter cyclist.
 The lower left photo shows wrong-side parking, which can result in motorists exiting parking spaces unable to see approaching cyclists, see http://www.bikexprt.com/bikepol/facil/lanes/contraflow.htm#scottst.
 The lower right photo shows a door-zone bike lane, but apparently what the photo is intended to show is the bulbout in the foreground, which would result in a “coffin corner” situation unless right turns are prohibited — note left-turn arrow in background — this is just before an intersection.
 But also, traffic slowing and traffic diversion are linked techniques, both used together in bicycle-boulevard treatments.
 How can they be separated for research purposes?

 p.
 24 — Left middle photo shows cyclists on a path headed for a low curb on a parapet high over a body of water.
-A path meeting reasonable design standards would have, instead of a curb which would trip up the bicycles, a railing to keep cyclists from going over the edge into the water.
+A path meeting reasonable design standards would have, instead of a curb which would topple bicycles, a railing to keep cyclists from going over the edge into the water.
 Left lower photo shows sharp curves leading to bollards on a bike path.
 Bollards are a well-known hazard.
 Yet the study claims greater safety for these than “no infrastructure” (which means, actually, different infrastructure).
 This same photo is shown again on page 50 as an example of the hazard of bollards.
 Lower middle photo is captioned as “shared-use path” but is a cramped situation in what appears to be an outdoor mall, nothing that would normally be designated as a shared-use path.

 p.
 25 — not very surprising except that uphill is rated hazardous.
 Why?
 The 1976 Bikecentennial study found a crash rate 4 times as high for cyclists going downhill, see http://www.bikexprt.com/research/bikecentennial/p35accident.htm.

 p.
 26 — upper left photo shows a cyclist riding downhill too close to parked vehicles.
 Upper right photo appears to show a cyclist riding on or near the wrong side of a two-way street.
 Middle left photo shows a cyclist properly ignoring a poorly-placed shared-lane marking while riding downhill.
 Lower photo shows a hillcrest, car with brake lights on though it is climbing, no cyclist in the photo.
+Apparently, the claim of danger is due to limited sight distance at the top of the climb.

 p.
 29 — once again repeats the unbelievable results, which contradict those of numerous other studies.
 Also shows the hazardous two-way cycle track from page 12 again.